GuttermanA/ritani/README.md

 1. fetchUser
 2. fetchFollowers - if fetchUser resolves successfully
-3. Resolve errors - if any
+3. Resolve errors - if fetchUser does not resolve sucessfully

 `fetchUser` uses the `octokit.users.getByUsername` function passing the username.
 The `followers_url` attribute from the result is then passed to `fetchFollowers`, which uses `octokit.request` method.